Are dogs allowed at the Huts or on the trails?

 Where are the dining room tables, chairs, and artwork from?

-The dining room tables are made locally by Native Woods, LLC.
+The dining room tables at all the Huts are made by Native Woods, LLC. in Wilton (about a 30 minute drive from Kingfield).

 Where can I rent skis, bikes and/or snowshoes?